 The Trustees selected and OCIO whose process, style, track record and investment approach best matched desired characteristics.
 This organization had demonstrable experience with the administration and accounting for multi-agency foundations.

 On behalf of the client, North Pier negotiated favorable fees and a new service agreement.
-Overall, the foundation expects a significant reduction in time for the committee and staff as well as a reduction in total program fees of close to 20bps a year, which translates into significant additional funding for programming.
+Overall, the foundation expects a significant reduction in time for the committee and staff as well as a reduction in total program fees of close to 20bps a year.